Safety First!

 Track Warrant Control (*.pdf)

 Signals are nothing more than a way for railroad employees to indirectly communicate in real-time.
 You yourself for example receive signals on roadways in the form of traffic lights and road construction signs.
-Railroad signals can come in many forms, such as for example a blue flag indicating "Men at Work", a semaphore indicating orders are waiting for pickup, or a green light indicating clear to proceed.
+Railroad signals can come in many forms, such as for example a posted blue flag indicating "Men at Work" a locomotive whistle indicating a flagman should return, or a hand signal [EXPLANATION] given to an engineer by a conductor.
+The most commonly encountered signal is the trackside signal light (such as a green light indicating clear to proceed), which functions as an electrical Track Warrant (that doesn't have to be signed for).
 Signal types and meanings are railroad specific, and are thus described in that railroads Rulebook (in the same manner as each States unique roadway signals are described in the States DMV Rulebook).

 The electronics in modern O-scale locomotives allows modelers to utilize signaling features that were not easily implemented in the past.
-You can ring the bell as a warning when backing, blow the whistle as an alert when crossing a road at grade, and most importantly, you can display meaningful timetable train marker lights [EXPLANATION].
+You can ring the bell as a warning when backing, blow the whistle as an alert when crossing a road at grade, and most importantly, you can display meaningful timetable train marker lights [EXPLANATION] (a crucial safety feature, as all cars do not have to be coupled together to be a part of the same train).

 Real railroads send their employees to class in order to learn the railroads unique signals.
 With our model we usually don't want to go to that extreme, so it is best that all signals used on the layout (and between operators) be kept SIMPLE and to a MINIMUM.